 Note: Program availability, caps, and rules change periodically; always confirm current guidance before budgeting or applying.
 For Ontario LTCs, SPGF amounts are per-bed allocations and may not fully cover large cohorts, but they can materially offset costs when combined with employer grants.

-Because adapted Montessori for dementia training fulfills Ministry and BSO objectives for behavior management, homes can often apply these funding sources to support implementation — making it both a care and compliance investment.
+Because adapted Montessori for dementia training may support Ministry and BSO priorities related to dementia care, behavior support, and non-pharmacological practice, some homes may be able to apply eligible funding sources to support implementation — making it both a care and workforce development investment.

 Evidence-Based and Outcomes-Driven